gowsik-ragunath/blog/_posts/2023-03-23-fix-pg-version-mismatch-error.md

 This will restore the records in the DB.

 #### 5. Attaching a Fly app

+*Skip this step if the app is attached to Postgres cluster.*

 Ensure that the fly web app doesn't have a secret key with the name `DATABASE_URL`, if a secret with a name exists then unset that secret by running the following command,